njctn/werfen/README.md

 in stats.ipynb run the code blocks in the sections IMPORTS and INIT

-Use the functions (with different names possibly) in the section STATS or make use of the following functions:
+Use the functions (with different input names if you'd like) in the section STATS or make use of the following functions:

 ## Use of Functions